stephanbracke/intermagnet-technical-manual/chapters/intermagnet/management.rst

 Intermagnet Management
 ======================

+I add some lines

 The  Executive Council establishes policy for INTERMAGNET, deals with questions of international participation and data exchange, and communicates with national agencies and international scientific and funding agencies.